 - Analyse and plot parametric and polar equations, and compute properties associated with them.

 - Infinite Sequences and Series

 No eligibility requirements

 No additional requirements

-This subject is a continuation of KMA152, with emphasis on the application of single-variable calculus and linear algebra to problems in mathematics, the physical and biological sciences, economics, and engineering.
-The subjects KMA152 and KMA154 also provide an excellent introduction to the mathematical rigour required for higher level mathematics based subjects.
+This subject is a continuing subject, with emphasis on the application of single-variable calculus and linear algebra to problems in mathematics, the physical and biological sciences, economics, and engineering.
+The subject also provides an excellent introduction to the mathematical rigour required for higher level mathematics based subjects.

 - Final Exam (40%)